arduino/docs-content/content/arduino-cloud/05.iot-remote-app/02.iot-remote-phone-sensors/iot-remote-phone-sensors.md

 Once the sketch is uploaded to your board, wait for it to connect to your network, then open the IoT Remote app on your phone and watch as the Servo reacts when you rotate your phone.

 ## Conclusion
-With this tutorial, you have learned how to connect your android or iOS smartphone to the Arduino IoT Cloud and send all sorts of sensor data from your device, and how to integrate this sensor data with your other Arduino IoT Cloud Things.
+With this tutorial, you have learned how to connect your android or iOS smartphone to the Arduino Cloud and send all sorts of sensor data from your device, and how to integrate this sensor data with your other Arduino Cloud Things.

 The small project done in this tutorial is just the tip of the iceberg, you could take what you learned here and apply it in other ways to create an endless amount of cool interactive IoT projects that take advantage of the sophisticated sensors you carry in your pocket every day.